 - the consistency of activities or output over the period of consideration.

-Achievement relative to opportunity is a positive acknowledgement of what a staff member can and has achieved given the opportunities available and is not about providing “special consideration” or expecting lesser standards of performance.
+Achievement relative to opportunity is a positive acknowledgement of what staff can and have achieved given the opportunities available and is not about providing “special consideration” or expecting lesser standards of performance.

 Annual work allocation: a combination of self-directed and assigned tasks in research, education and service allocated through Faculty Workload Models for teaching and research academic staff as described in Clause 59, Monash University Enterprise Agreement (Academic and Professional Staff) 2014.
 The starting point for discussions about allocation of work is 40% teaching, 40% research and scholarship and 20% other activities.
 In the case of education-focused academic staff, workload allocation will have a significantly greater emphasis placed on teaching and teaching scholarship with a consequent reduction in expectations for research.

 Conflict of commitment: occurs when one interest of a staff member, which may, or may not be a private interest or non-University interest may harm or interfere with the productivity or involvement of that staff member in aspects of their University responsibilities.
 It may concern the staff member’s distribution of efforts between employment obligations to the University and to outside activities.
 Conflicts of commitment can occur in research where the staff member’s non-University activities harm or interfere with the staff member's research obligations.